Skip to content

 Related webhook events

-:::info Important points about data collection
+Important points about data collection

-Mandatory data points for retail customers in Germany
+Mandatory fields for retail customers in Germany:

 • salutation